merwanguerrib/merwanguerrib/README.md

 - Designed, developed, and deployed new features on a Gatsby website
 - Developed and deployed Lambda functions on AWS
 - Developed and deployed modules in Hubspot design tool
-- Followed team processes, including code review and pull request
+- Followed team processes, including code review and pull requests
 - Proactively sought out opportunities for innovation and implemented new methods to improve team performance

 ### Junior JavaScript Developer (Consultant) ☄️

 Capgemini | Sept 2019 - Sept 2022 (Issy-les-Moulineaux & Aix-en-Provence)

-- Frontend developer for various clients.
+- Frontend developer for various customers.
-- Developed in ReactJS (added components to existing interfaces, proof of concepts).- Used Agile and SCRUM methodologies.
+- Developed in ReactJS (added components to existing interfaces, proof of concepts).
+- Used Agile and SCRUM methodologies.

 ### Digital Marketer 💥